SAVING MONEY - WHY AND HOW

 Sweat the small stuff.
 Yes big purchases make more of a dent, but that is not the point.
 Being thrifty is a state of mind.
 If you sweat the small stuff you will be primed for good decisions on large expenses.
 A large retail industry segment has grown up catering to "affordable luxuries".
 Think Coach handbags, or power toothbrushes, etc. Each item, by itself is not material.
 But once you think 'you deserve it' for one item, you will treat all those small items similarly.
 The small stuff adds up.
 And then when faced with the choice between a stainless steel fridge and a black one for half the price, guess which one you are primed to choose.

 Pick your life partner with care to their use and abuse of money.
 That may sound cold, but reality should trump lust.
 It is hard to sustain romance when your partner blows 'your' savings on a muscle car.
 What seemed like a cute 'princess' attitude before marriage, loses its charm when you realize she demands ONLY the best.
+Dokko, et al (2015) found that credit scores are good indicators of general trustworthiness and ability to commit.
+They found that those with high scores were more likely to form long-term relationships, and maintain them.
+Matching up seems to be done by sorting along the credit score variable.

 New research is showing that how you 'think about' saving changes your actual savings.
 North Americans are socially conditioned to see life as a linear event, and savings as the means to a better retirement.
 The future is seen as determined by past and present events.
 The problem is that optimistic beliefs that the future will be better than the present creates more optimistic assessments about future savings.
 Individuals defer savings as a result.
 Tam and Dholakia (2013) found that savings increased when they were presented as cyclical and routinized.
 The future will be exactly like the present so just focus on today's saving.
 So despite the warnings about the "pay yourself first" strategy above, it may be the optimal strategy.